 - Reporting forest value within financial reporting standards.

-Indufor observes the increasing downstream integration of timberland and processing assets into a single owner.
+Indufor observes the increasing downstream integration of timberland and industrial assets into a single owner.
 This requires clearly defining the approaches valuing each component of an asset, being land, trees and processing.